huggingface/blog/inferentia-llama2.md

 We created two "latency" oriented configurations for the `llama2 7B` and `llama2 13B` models that can serve only one request at a time, but at full speed.

-We also created two "throughput" oriented configuration to serve up to four requests in parallel.
+We also created two "throughput" oriented configurations to serve up to four requests in parallel.

 To evaluate the models, we generate tokens up to a total sequence length of 1024, starting from 256 input tokens (i.e. we generate 256, 512 and 768 tokens).

-*Note: the "budget" model numbers are reported but not included in the graphs for a better readability.*
+*Note: the "budget" model numbers are reported but not included in the graphs for better readability.*

 ### Encoding time